 It’s only a cartridge, a vessel for holding primer, powder and bullet, but if you bring it up in conversation, you will find some people foaming at the mouth, with bloodshot eyes and a rising heart rate.
-Let’s look at five reasons to hate the 6.5 Creedmoor.
+Let’s look at four reasons to hate the 6.5 Creedmoor.

 1. It’s certainly not the only target cartridge in existence.
 Long before anyone heard the word Creedmoor—it is actually the name of a farm on Long Island, NY where the NRA shooting matches were held—people were shooting 1,000-yard targets.
 Hell, before there was smokeless powder there were 1,000-yard international competitions held at the Creedmoor facility.
 The .30-06 Springfield was a favorite for 1,000-yard shooting, the .300 Holland & Holland won the Wimbledon Cup in 1935, the .308 Winchester was the darling of the target community, the .300 Winchester Magnum surely does the job and the .260 Remington and 6.5-284 Norma certainly represented the 6.5mm bore.
 There’s much more out there than just the Creedmoor.